Ultra-Labs/ultralabs-io/src/markdown-pages/portfolio-list/daytrail.md

   recreational vehicle rental needs. "
 portfolioTextMore: DayTrail is the one-stop-shop for all of kinds of recreational vehicle rental needs.
 Insurance-backed and adventure-packed!
-service: "Services: Design and development"
 client: "Client: DayTrail"
 heroExtraSmallImg: /assets/360-dt.webp
 type: "Type: Application design"
-aboutProgram: DayTrail is the one-stop-shop for all of kinds of recreational vehicle rental needs.
-Insurance-backed and adventure-packed!
-Like all P2P rental platforms they knew they had to make a system that owners would feel confident in posting their vehicles to rent, and renters would know that they were getting great vehicles ready to ride.
-Making their next adventure a blast, time, and time again.
+service: "Services: Design and development"
+aboutProgram: DayTrail is a one-stop-shop for all recreational rental needs.
+  Like other peer to peer rental platforms, DayTrail wanted to create a place where both owners and renters felt comfortable and confident renting vehicles.
+  DayTrail is insurance-backed and adventure-packed, so you never have to worry about having a blast!
 portfolioSection:
   - portfolioSectionImg: /assets/rectangle-1182.webp
     portfolioSectionTitle: The challenge